mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Suddenly, a voice called from behind them, "Melna. glad I found you."

-  The pair turned around to find Pomri, on hae own saffa and armed with a titanium spear as long as hae body was tall.
+  The pair turned around to find Pomri, on her own saffa, holding a titanium spear as long as her body was tall.

   "Looks like you've made some friends," she said.

-  The woman immediately dropped the steel bar and tugged on the man's arm and they dashed away from the station as fast as they could.
+  The man immediately dropped the steel bar and tugged on the maman's arm and they dashed away from the station as fast as they could.

   "You're woefully unprepared," said Pomri.

   "And you're woefully late," Mel responded.

-  Pomri made no excuses.
+Pomri made no argument.

-  "Who's this kaln?" thi asked, giving the slightest glance to Linyu, "And what's with hae eyes?"
+  "Who's this kaln?" she asked, giving the slightest glance to Linyu, "And what's with hae eyes?"

   "This is Linyu."

   Pomri patiently waited for more details.

-  Melna started again, "I found hae voiceless and keeping warm with Laen-Laen last night and now they're pretty much inseparable."
+  Melna started again, "I found hae with Laen-Laen, voiceless and blind.
+Now they're pretty much inseparable.
+I don't know where thi came from, or how thi got into such a state."

-  "And you're taking hae with us to Shaki?"
+  "And you're taking hae with us to Shaki?
+Isn't there someone here to take care of hae?"

   "I think thi might know something about Holragi that we don't know."

-  Pomri wore a blank stare in an attempt to hide hae frustration.
+  Pomri wore a blank stare in an attempt to hide her frustration.

   "You never run out of strange ideas, do you?" she asked in an antagonizing tone.

   Mel let out an exasperated sigh.
 "My ways may seem strange to you, Pomri, but I am desparate for answers.
 I'm doing this for the assurance that we tried everything that we could."

-  "I only hope that we don't run out of time."
+  "I only hope that we don't run out of time," she rebuked.

   "Time...
-Never been fond of it, personally.
+Never been fond of it.
 I find that I get more done when I don't have time to complain about how little time I have."

-  "Sometimes I wonder how you became a senator with such baseless guidance."
+  "Sometimes I wonder how you became a senator with such blind convictions."

-  "I build my trust around those who know the way."
+  "I build my trust around those who see what I can't."

 *************

   The seldom-trodden path along the rail line was littered with withered leaves and stems.
 Several Ka'To had passed since the line had been laid by the railmakers of Shaki and it showed in the old paths of sand and rock that had never been improved after the rail was introduced.

-  Pomri took out hae canteen and took a gulp of water before looking over to Linyu.
+  Pomri took out her canteen and took a gulp of water before looking over to Linyu.

   "You thirsty, Linyu?"

-  Thi didn't answer, but threw back a scowl of distrust with hae eyes.
+  Thi didn't answer, but threw back a scowl of distrust in Pomri's direction.

   Pomri's hand receded and twisted the vessel closed.
-"Your pride will be your death," thi said.
-Linyu's gaze had already diverted back toward the road.
+"Your pride will be your death," she said.
+Linyu's gaze of hearing had already diverted back toward the road.

-  A soft hand rested on Linyu's shoulder, snapping hae out of hae disdain, "Hey, you ok?"
+  A soft hand rested on hae shoulder, and thi snapped out of hae thoughts, "Hey, you ok?"

   Thi straightened hae back and let out a gentle sigh, bringing a hand to meet hers.

-  Melna said, "Pomri might be a bit harsh, but thi means well.
+  Melna said, "Pomri might be a bit harsh, but she means well.
 We're about Va'na to Yansha, and Shaki is still further.
 We need to keep hydrated out here."

-  She extended her own canteen to hae, and thi begrudgingly took a sip and then another and gave it back to Melna.
+  She extended her own canteen to hae, and thi begrudgingly took a sip, a pause, and then another before giving it back to Melna.

   "Laen," thi whispered hae concern to her.

   "Saffas drink a lot of water and hold it for much longer.
 We'll give him some once we reach Yansha."

   Thi leaned forward into his thick fur and held close to his back.
-Melna briefly let her curiosity wander back to the listener on hae ear.
+Melna briefly let her curiosity wander back to the listener on hae ear; the things she heard, and the things she might be missing.

   "Hey Linyu," she began to ask.
 Thi turned a bit more to show thi was listening.
-The bruises on hae neck shone clearer now in the brighter light.
-They reminded her of how painful it would be for Linyu to answer all the questions she wanted to know.
+The bruises on hae neck and the craftwork of the listener shone clearer now in the brighter light.
+She remembered how attached thi was to it, that it symbolized hae mother, and she didn't want to take that away.

   "It's..
 It's nothing.
-Don't mind me," she said.
+Never mind," she said.

   Linyu relaxed again while Melna kept looking toward Yansha, troubled by a question she didn't know how to ask. *When we stop at Yansha.
 I need to know.*